Hyundai ix20 (2010-2019) Review

 Overall verdict on the Hyundai ix20

-"In this Hyundai ix20 review we are looking at a small car for those who want something tall and spacious without a big footprint.
-Like many Hyundais from this period the ix20 is worthy and good value, but not particularly exciting to look at or to drive.
-However, if you're looking for trouble-free motoring and need a car with that extra bit of flexibility then it's definitely worth a closer look."
+"In this Hyundai ix20 review, we are looking at a small car for those who want something tall and spacious without a big footprint.
+Like many Hyundais from this period, the ix20 is worthy, but not particularly exciting to look at or to drive.
+However, if you're looking for a trouble-free used car and need something with that extra bit of flexibility then it's worth a closer look."

 Hyundai ix20 (2010-2019) Review: exterior front three quarter photo of the Hyundai ix20